OA and Environmental Impact Assessment

 3.4 Residual Flows and Pollution Assessment

-Physical flow accounts within the SEEA Central Framework provide a systematic structure for recording emissions and residual flows from economic activities to the environment[18].
+Physical flow accounts within the SEEA Central Framework provide a systematic structure for recording emissions and residual flows from economic activities to the environment[17].
 For marine and coastal EIA, these accounts support assessment of pollution impacts from proposed developments.
+The SEEA Central Framework defines emissions as "substances released to the environment by establishments and households as a result of production, consumption and accumulation processes"[18], distinguishing emissions to air, water, and soil.
+For marine environments, relevant residual flows include:

 Table 3: Residual Flow Categories for Marine EIA